Create platform plugin#

 field2: str = field(default="a", metadata={"help": "This is the second field.", "choices": ["a", "b", "c"]})

-The CLI wizard will pick up field1 and field2 and ask the user to provide values.
-The type of the field will be enforced and for field2, the user will have to select among the choices.
+and ask the user to provide values.
+The type of the field will be enforced and for field2

-Modify fields metadata at runtime
+Modify fields metadata at runtime#

 Now, what happens if we want to change the help text, choices, or default value of a field based on a previously set field?
 For example, let’s consider an example platform where the user needs to specify an endpoint.
 This endpoint needs to be used to retrieve a list of environments and we want the user to choose select one of them.